bioidiap/bob.measure/doc/guide.rst

 --------

 An image is worth 1000 words, they say.
-You can combine the capabilities of `matplotlib`_ with functions in this package to plot a number of curves.
+You can combine the capabilities of :py:mod:`matplotlib` with functions in this package to plot a number of curves.
 However, you must have that package installed.
 In this section we describe a few recipes.